bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ### Termination Mechanisms

 At a high level,`KillSwitch` picks one of several mechanisms to terminate an instance.
-The choice of which mechanism depends on what kind of code is running in the guest, indicated by the `instance::execution::Domain` enum.
+The mechanism selected depends on `instance::execution::Domain` enum:

 `Domain::Pending` is the easiest domain to stop execution in: we simply update the execution domain to `Cancelled` so when the instance is run we know that we